CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

     - Select the **Enter messages to test** option, and then enter some messages that you expect would be detected by the policy.
 Separate messages with a comma.

-    - If you have a .txt file that includes a list of messages to detect, select **Upload a file containing messages to test** option, and then select **Upload file** to upload your text file.
+    - If you have a .txt file that includes a list of messages to detect, select the **Upload a file containing messages to test** option, and then select **Upload file** to upload your text file.

 1. Select **Test** to see a list of test results.

 ## Task 5: Auditing in Microsoft 365 Copilot

 Microsoft Purview auditing solutions provide an integrated solution to help organizations effectively respond to security events, forensic investigations, internal investigations, and compliance obligations.
-Thousands of user and admin operations performed in dozens of Microsoft 365 services including **M365 Copilot** and solutions are captured, recorded, and retained in your organization's unified audit log.
+Thousands of user and admin operations performed in dozens of Microsoft 365 services, including **M365 Copilot** and solutions, are captured, recorded, and retained in your organization's unified audit log.
 Audit records for these events are searchable by security ops, IT admins, insider risk teams, and compliance and legal investigators in your organization.
 This capability provides visibility into the activities performed across your **Microsoft 365 organization**.

 For **auditing in M365 Copilot**, details are captured when users interact with Copilot.
 Events include how and when users interact with Copilot, in which Microsoft 365 service the activity took place, and references to the files stored in Microsoft 365 that were accessed during the interaction.
 If these files have a sensitivity label applied, that's also captured.